Janavind/VSD-Physical-Verification/Day_1/Labs_works.md

 - "w" for wire

-# Lab 4: Schematic to symbol
+# Step 4: Schematic to symbol

 - make schematic to symbol by following the video
 - The voltage sources are drawn from devices